jpsm83/restaurant-pos-OLD/backlogErrors.md

 - PURCHASES have to have a option of buy something that does not belong to any register supplyer, buy on spot, relate that good to some that already exist just for accurrate counte of dynamicSystemCount

 - update the business deletation to delete all the models in db and all the images on cloudinary

+- find out all notifications scenario and update notification routes

+- for user check in at work he has to read the qrcode of the day